-The Group is exposed to equity risks arising from equity investments classified as short-term investments, available-for-sale investment and investments at FVTPL.
-Available-for-sale equity investment is unquoted, and is held for strategic rather than trading purposes.
+The Group is exposed to equity risks arising from equity investments classified as short-term investments, other investment at FVTOCI and investments at FVTPL.
+Other investment at FVTOCI is unquoted, and is held for strategic rather than trading purposes.

-Further details of the short-term investments, available-for-sale investment and investments at FVTPL are disclosed in Notes 8, 12 and 13 to the financial statements respectively.
+Further details of the short-term investments, other investment at FVTOCI and investments at FVTPL are disclosed in Notes 8, 12 and 13 to the financial statements respectively.